raquelrguima/raquelrguima.github.io/README.md

 - M.A.
 Fellowship, Stanford University, 2011-2012.
 - Monography Award - Winner - XII Prêmio do Tesouro Nacional, 2007.
 - Monography Award - Winner -  Prêmio IPEA-Caixa de Monografias, 2006.

+<h1  id="selected-publications">Selected Publications</h1>

+Kroth, D. C. (2019).
+The effects of time on the performance of local government: The “Pact for Health Care” Program.
+Revista de Administração Pública, 53(6), 1138–1160.
+[DOI](http://dx.doi.org/10.1590/0034-761220180440x)

+Kroth, D. C., & Guimarães, R. (2018).
+The Efficiency of Primary Health Care Policy in Brazilian Municipalities: An Application of Pearl’s Structural Causal Model.
+Proceedings of the Population Association of America Annual Meeting, Denver, CO.

+Guimaraes, R., & Carvalho, J. C. (2018).
+Gender differentials in the effect of teacher attributes on student achievement: A case study for Brazil in 2015.
+62nd Annual Meeting of the Comparative and International Education Society, Mexico City.

+Guimaraes, R., Lima, M. C., & Carvalho, J. C. (2018).
+"Money is not the only answer, but it makes a difference": Education Financing in Brazilian Municipalities and Quality Outcomes in the period 2011-2015.
+62nd Annual Meeting of the Comparative and International Education Society, Mexico City.

+Turra, C. M., Renteria, E., & Guimarães, R. (2016).
+The Effect of Changes in Educational Composition on Adult Female Mortality in Brazil.
+Research on Aging, 38(3), 283–298.
+[DOI](https://doi.org/10.1177/0164027515620245)

+Guimarães, R. (2014).
+Uncertainty in population projections: The state of the art.
+Revista Brasileira de Estudos Populacionais, 31(2), 277–290.
+[DOI](http://dx.doi.org/10.1590/S0102-30982014000200003)

+Guimarães, R. R. de M. (2013).
+The future of higher education in BRIC countries: A demographic perspective.
+Revista Brasileira de Estudos de População, 30(2), 549–566.
+[DOI](http://dx.doi.org/10.1590/S0102-30982013000200011)

+Rios-Neto, E., & Guimaraes, R. (2013).
+The Educational Gradient of Low Fertility in Latin America.
+XXVII IUSSP International Population Conference Program.

+Rios-Neto, E. L. G., & Guimaraes, R. (2010).
+The demography of education in Brazil: Inequality of educational opportunities based on Grade Progression Probability (1986-2008).
+Vienna Yearbook of Population Research, 8, 283–312.
+[DOI](http://dx.doi.org/10.1553/populationyearbook2010s283)

 <h1  id="other-profiles">Other Academic Profiles</h1>